presindent/coddit.nvim/README.md

 coddit.nvim is a Neovim plugin to seamlessly harness coding capabilities of LLMs on your projects.
 Just select the code and ask away.

+> (α) You can now also ask ChatGPT to assist you while coding, directly in Neovim, via [coddit.py](https://github.com/presindent/coddit.py) and [coddit Chrome extension](https://github.com/presindent/coddit-chrome).

 ## Showcase

 <table>